dypflying/chimestack-docs/content/en/about/index.md

 **ChimeStack is simple**

+One of the initiatives of ChimeStack is to have as less as middleware dependencies, less complex inter-module dependency topology, and simplify deployment and operation as much as possible.
+For instance, an AllInOne cloud environment can be deployed in 10 minutes.

-ChimeStack provides a user-friendly Web GUI, and a command line tool to manage and operate resources, and provides whole APIs with documents and SDKs for any further development purposes.
+ChimeStack provides a user-friendly Web GUI, and a command line tool to manage and operate the platform's resources and virtualized resources, and provides APIs and SDKs for further developing purposes.

 {{% /blocks/lead %}}